|

 Trans-membrane residues option allows

-one to highlight the trans-membrane regions in protein (see
+one to highlight trans-membrane regions in a protein using

 -